Compassionate Counsel Passionate Defense

 What about fatalities?
 Well, in the last ten years the number of DUI related fatalities has gone down.
 So that might indicate a success story.
 But that is not the whole story.
 ALL vehicle related fatalities have gone down.
 Many factors probably go into this such as cars built with more safety features and better roads.
 The percentage of those fatalities being DUI related is the same as it was before the numbers on all fatalities came down.

 It does not look like an entire success.
 Nor does it look like a complete failure.
 But one thing these escalated penalties make certain is if you get arrested for DUI you will want a Pierce County / Tacoma defense attorney.
-Call or E-mail the law office of Smith & White, PLLC – your free case analysis awaits you.
+Call or E-mail the law office of Smith & White, PLLC – your expert case analysis awaits you.

 Archives